Norma Fuentes

 Research Topics

-My current book, tentatively titled,When Women Come First: immigration, gender, race and boundary crossing compares the immigrant and work integration experiences of solo migrant mothers with those of mothers who come with spouses or male partners or to reunite with them in New York.
-The findings illustrate how solo migrant and single mothers may be better matched for the fluctuating and informal conditions of service work as many are able to travel longer distances to accept live-in jobs or shifts and functions usually frowned upon by mothers with spouses or male partners.
-The findings are timely as public officials and scholars once again debate the role of marriage and that of income redistribution as forms of poverty alleviation.
-Another theme explored in this book -- building on my earlier research -- is how service jobs structure the racial and ethnic stratification of Latino immigrants in New York.
-New analysis is focused on how service jobs affect the integration or the crossing of racial and class boundaries among brown and black Latino groups.
-The findings reveal that gender, race, and immigrant status differently affect the integration and mobility prospects of Dominicans and Mexicans with more negative consequences for black and undocumented workers.
+My current book titled From Homemakers to Breadwinners to Community Leaders: Migrating Women, Class, and Color compares the immigrant and work integration experience of mothers from Afro-Caribbean and Indigenous ethno-racial minorities from the Dominican Republic and Mexico.
+It documents the factors that push higher educated women to migrate after joining the middle class.
+Many women increasingly lead their migration to New York, unaccompanied by men.
+A key finding is that solo migrant women, including single mothers, may be better matched for the fluctuating and informal conditions of service sector jobs, able to accept live-in jobs or work shifts and functions usually frowned upon by spouses or male partners.
+These findings are timely as public officials and scholars once again debate the role of marriage and that of income redistribution as forms of poverty alleviation among immigrants.
+Another theme explored in this book -- building on my earlier work -- is how service jobs structure the racial and ethnic stratification of Latino/a immigrants and social mobility of workers.
+The findings bring new insights on the contributions that Latino immigrants, especially Black and Brown members of the middle class, make to the cultural revival and business development of gentrifying neighborhoods in new and old destinations.